 But muscle doesn’t come just from pumping iron, or hauling lumber.
 Muscle buildup is triggered by eating protein.
 In fact, every time you eat at least 10 to 15 grams of protein, you trigger a burst of protein synthesis.
 And when you eat at least 30 grams, that period of synthesis lasts about 3 hours—and that means even more muscle growth.
 Here’s a quick look at what those numbers translate into when they actually hit your plate:

 - 400 grams of ground beef

 - 400 grams sirloin steak

-- 1 large egg vegetable omelette with 3 strips bacon with meat sauce
+- 1 large egg vegetable omelette with 3 strips of bacon

 - 20 large peel-and-eat wild shrimp